-For the selection of the expansion terms on the basis of ranks assigned to the individual term, various approaches have been proposed that exploit additional information.
-Reference \cite{carpineto2002improving} proposed a technique that uses multiple term ranking functions and selects the most common terms for each query.
-A similar approach is utilized in \cite{collins2007estimation}, however, multiple feedback models are constructed from the same term ranking function.
+For the selection of the expansion terms on the basis of the ranks assigned to the individual term, various approaches have been proposed that exploit the additional information.
+Carpineto et al. \cite{carpineto2002improving} proposed a technique that uses multiple term ranking functions and selects the most common terms for each query.
+A similar approach is utilized by Collins and Callan \cite{collins2007estimation}; however, multiple feedback models are constructed from the same term ranking function.
 This is done by reconsidering documents from the corpus and by creating alternatives of the initial query.
 The paper also claims that the proposed technique is effective for eliminating the noise from expansion terms.
-It aims to expand the query terms that are related to the various query features.
-Another approach for selecting expansion terms that depends upon the query ambiguity has been proposed in reference \cite{chirita2007personalized}.
-Here, the number of expansion terms depend on the ambiguity of the initial query in the web or the user log; the ambiguity is determined by the clarity score \cite{cronen2002predicting}.
-Reference \cite{cao2008selecting} uses a classifier to recognize the relevant or irrelevant expansion terms.
-Whether the classifier parameter works well or not for labeling the individual expansion terms, depends on the effectiveness of retrieval performance and co-occurrence of query terms.
-Their study shows that top retrieved documents contain as many as 65\% harmful terms.
-For selecting the best expansion terms Reference \cite{collins2009reducing} optimized the retrieved data with respect to uncertainty sets resulting in an optimization problem.
+It aims to expand the query terms, which are related to the various query features.
+Another approach for selecting expansion terms that depend upon the query ambiguity has been proposed by Chirita et al. \cite{chirita2007personalized}.
+Here, the number of expansion terms depends on the ambiguity of the initial query in the web or the user log; the ambiguity is determined by the clarity score \cite{cronen2002predicting}.
+Cao et al. \cite{cao2008selecting} use a classifier to recognize relevant and irrelevant expansion terms.
+Whether the classifier parameter works well or not for labeling the individual expansion terms, depends on the effectiveness of the retrieval performance and the co-occurrence of the query terms.
+Their study shows that the top retrieved documents contain as many as 65\% harmful terms.
+For selecting the best expansion terms, Collins \cite{collins2009reducing} optimized the retrieved data with respect to uncertainty sets resulting in an optimization problem.